metoppv/improver/doc/source/extended_documentation/categorical/build_a_decision_tree.rst

 **Decision trees**

-Decision trees use diagnostic fields to diagnose a suitable category to represent the weather conditions, for a weather symbol for example.
+Decision trees use diagnostic fields to diagnose a suitable category to represent the weather conditions, such as a weather symbol.
 The tree is comprised of a series of interconnected decision nodes, leaf nodes and a stand-alone meta node.
 At each decision node one or multiple forecast diagnostics are compared to predefined threshold values.
 The decision node has an if_true and if_false path on